Grand Theft Auto Online: 2016

-An update released on 28 January 2016 added a new Adversary Mode called Drop Zone and two new sports cars.
-The Be My Valentine update launched on 10 February and, in addition to the content featured in the previous Valentine's Day-themed update, added new outfits, cars, and couple-themed Adversary Mode.
-The Lowriders: Custom Classics update, released on 15 March, added three cars available for customisation along with new weapons, clothes and an Adversary Mode called Sumo.
-Further Adventures in Finance and Felony was released on 7 June, and added executive offices and cargo warehouses, available for purchase to all players who are part of an organisation, as well several new organisation-related missions, challenges, vehicles, clothing items, weapon attachments, and Adversary Mode called Trading Places.
+An update released on 28 January 2016 added a new Adversary Mode called Drop Zone and two sports cars.
+The Be My Valentine update launched on 10 February and, in addition to the content featured in the previous Valentine's Day-themed update, introduced new outfits, cars, and a couple-themed Adversary Mode.
+The Lowriders: Custom Classics update, released on 15 March, added seven vehicles available for customisation at Benny's Original Motor Works, along with new weapons, clothes, and an Adversary Mode called Sumo.
+Further Adventures in Finance and Felony was released on 7 June and added executive offices and cargo warehouses, available for purchase to all players who are part of an organisation, as well as new organisation-related missions, challenges, vehicles, clothing, weapon attachments, and an Adversary Mode called Trading Places.
 The Cunning Stunts update, released on 12 July, added 13 new vehicles and 16 stunt races.

-The Bikers update, released on 4 October, introduced motorcycle clubs, which function similarly to organisations, and come with purchasable clubhouses and businesses, such as counterfeit cash factories and weed farms, as well as club-related missions given by Malc (Walter Mudu), a character first introduced in Grand Theft Auto IV: The Lost and Damned.
+The Bikers update, released on 4 October, introduced motorcycle clubs, which function similarly to organisations and come with purchasable clubhouses and businesses, such as counterfeit cash factories and weed farms, as well as club-related missions given by Malc (Walter Mudu), a character first introduced in Grand Theft Auto IV: The Lost and Damned.
 The update also added new bikes, biker-themed weapons, tattoos, and clothing items, and a new Adversary Mode.
 Released on 8 November, the Deadline update added a new Adversary Mode compared by critics to the light cycle races from Disney's Tron film franchise, specifically those seen in the 2010 film, Tron: Legacy.
 13 December saw the release of both the Import/Export and Festive Surprise 2016 updates.
 The former, an expansion to the Finance and Felony update, introduced vehicle warehouses and Special Vehicle Work missions available to all players who are part of organisations.
 The latter added more Christmas-themed content to the game.